-For doctors trying to diagnose seizures, this can present a challenge — especially if they were unable to see the event first-hand.
+For doctors trying to diagnose seizures, this can present a challenge, especially if they were unable to see the event first-hand.
 It’s only by studying the electrical activity in the brain during an event that a doctor can differentiate between what is and isn’t a seizure.

-Events that are not a seizures
+Events that are not seizures

-Seizures are known to present a wide range of movements or behaviours that can be easy to confuse with other things.
-Some seizure-like events look like seizures, but they may not be a seizure at all.
+Seizures are known to present a wide range of movements or behaviors that can be easy to confuse with other things.
+Some events look like seizures, but they may not be a seizure at all.
 They may be a symptom of something else or they may even be completely harmless.

 Here are some of the most common events that may appear similar, but are not a seizure.

-When people have involuntary movement after fainting, it’s called convulsive syncope, which may look very similar to a seizure but is actually a common symptom of fainting.
+When people have involuntary movements after fainting, it’s called convulsive syncope, which may look very similar to a seizure but is actually a common symptom of fainting.

 Migraines — Like fainting, migraines are very common and may share many of the same symptoms of a seizure.
 Some migraines can include things like loss of consciousness, confusion, numbness, paralysis, sensitivity to light and sound, mood swings, and hallucinations.

 Movement disorders — Tics, tremors, and other involuntary movements can look like a myoclonic seizure or focal seizure, but they may be caused by things like Tourette’s syndrome, Parkinson’s disorder, Huntington’s disease, and other disorders that affect the brain.

 Panic/anxiety attacks — Among other things, panic attacks can cause confusion, the sense that surroundings aren’t real, dizziness, sweating, and feeling out of control.
 It’s also common for people to feel strong feelings that something bad will happen and other signs of intense fear.

 Other disorders like narcolepsy may cause someone to fall asleep suddenly, making it appear as though they’ve suddenly lost consciousness.
 Lack of sleep can also lead to symptoms such as sudden sleep, hallucinations, or confusion which may be confused with seizure symptoms.

-Transient Ischaemic Attacks (TIA) — These events are similar to strokes and are also sometimes known to be a warning sign of strokes.
+Transient Ischemic Attacks (TIA) — These events are similar to strokes and are also sometimes known to be a warning sign of strokes.
 Blood supply to certain parts of the brain is cut off for a limited time, which is what causes seizure-like symptoms.
 These include tingling sensations, numbness, sensory changes, and weakness.
 TIAs usually last longer than seizures, but they’re important to diagnose quickly in case a stroke might be about to happen.